Studying

 Master's thesis

-The advanced module of your major subject includes a Master’s thesis that will demonstrate your:
+The degree contains a Master’s thesis that will demonstrate your:

-• mastery of the topic of your thesis
+• mastery of the topic of your thesis, and

-The extent of the Master’s thesis is 30 credits.
-It is often written under the supervision of one of the research groups in the departments belonging to this programme, so you will become familiar with top research during your Master's programme.
-These projects are a natural gateway to postgraduate studies.
+The scope of the Master’s thesis is 30 credits.
+It is often written in one of the research groups of the Faculty, so you will become familiar with top research during your Master’s studies.
+Thesis projects are a natural gateway to postgraduate studies.

 International scope and co-operation with other parties

 You can also participate in research projects in your field while you are studying.
 Writing your Master’s thesis in cooperation with a corporation or research organisation is also a good way to improve your working-life skills or get first-hand experience of working in an international research project.
-The programme has close collaboration with the Helsinki Institute of Physics (HIP) and Helsinki Institute for Information Technology (HIIT).
+The programme has close collaboration with the Helsinki Institute of Physics (HIP), Helsinki Institute for Information Technology (HIIT), Helsinki Institute of Life Science (HiLIFE), and Institute for atmospheric and earth system research (INAR).

 The programme maintains contacts with its alumni within the corporate sector.
-You can develop your own business concepts at the university’s entrepreneurship courses and at Think Company, which is a community of students and researchers interested in starting their own business, as well as for entrepreneurs in different fields.
+You can develop your own business concepts at the university’s entrepreneurship courses and at Think Company, which is a new kind of communal meeting point for students and researchers interested in starting their own business, as well as for entrepreneurs in different fields.

 Doctoral education